samcorcos/network-x/README.md

   - [ ] get data to update responsively (rather than the current hack)
   - [ ] implement zoom and pan
   - [ ] resize nodes based on sqrt of incoming connections and weight of those connections
+- [ ] Add some kind of loading screen while query is taking place?
+Maybe this won't be necessary once we figure out responsive updating...

 figure out "expand-by-one" option on click